 A radical offering from BMW, this futuristic-looking car combines features like an all-digital display with surprisingly quick performance and the option of an extended range model that has a small engine to charge the battery when needed.

 BMW’s high-end plug-in hybrid, this i8 is firmly in supercar territory in terms of price, looks and performance.
 The powerful petrol engine is the main driver here, but an electric motor gives the option of pure electric power for a limited range.

 The LEAF was one of the first truly successful EVs on the market and continues to be one of the most popular options to this day.
 The clever design looks fresh, the car can seat four passengers comfortably and it has a range of around 100 miles, making the LEAF a great mainstream option.

-More conventional-looking than the Nissan LEAF but with similar benefits, the ZOE is a good family car with a range of up to around 100 miles while being compact enough for short trips around the city.
+More conventional-looking than the Nissan LEAF but with similar benefits, the ZOE is a good family car with a range of 100 miles with the 22kWh battery or up to 180 miles with the 41kWh battery, while being compact enough for short trips around the city.

 The ever-popular XC90 crossover now comes in an intelligent plug-in hybrid version, which allows for either pure electric driving at speeds of up to 75mph or hybrid power for longer drives, which also gives a significantly higher MPG than a traditional petrol engined car and therefore offers serious cost savings.

 Based on the same design as the classic Golf, the GTE is a plug-in hybrid with a pure electric range of around 30 miles and a hybrid range of around 500 miles for the driver who wants a sportier hatchback option.